polyvit/Blog_vue_project/README.md

 Tasks:

-[x] - separate ui elements and make ui kit (button, input) [] - change layout design
+[x] - separate ui elements and make ui kit (button, input) [x] - change layout design
 [x] - add validation
-[] - add JWT
 [-] - type lib quill-image-resize-module
 [x] - delete ts ignore from store
-[] - no content without reloading after loging in and signing out
+[x] - no content without reloading after loging in and signing out [x] - no blogPosts after first reloading
+[] - when come back from preview-post page there is no inputFile [] - supply blog details with initials, date, firstName and lastName